 If you are keen to give your pet live food, you might want to try raising brine shrimp using a kit.

-- ▶▷ Connect with air pump, eggs can be hatched within 36-48 hours .
+- Connected with air pump, the eggs can be hatched in 36 - 48 hours.

 How much and how often should I feed my paradise betta?